bobthecow/homebrew-php/README.md

         ENV.universal_binary

         safe_phpize
-        system "./configure", "--prefix=#{prefix}"
+        system "./configure", "--prefix=#{prefix}",
+                              phpconfig
         system "make"
         prefix.install "modules/example.so"
         write_config_file unless build.include? "without-config-file"
       end
     end

-Defining extensions inheriting AbstractPhpExtension will provide a `write_config_file` which add `ext-{extension}.ini` to `conf.d`, don’t forget to remove it manually upon extension removal.
+Defining extensions inheriting AbstractPhp5(34)Extension will provide a `write_config_file` which add `ext-{extension}.ini` to `conf.d`, don’t forget to remove it manually upon extension removal.
 Please see [AbstractPhpExtension.rb](Formula/AbstractPhpExtension.rb) for more details.

 Please note that your formula installation may deviate significantly from the above; caveats should more or less stay the same, as they give explicit instructions to users as to how to ensure the extension is properly installed.